Programme areas and target groups

 Relief and recovery

 The majority of South Sudanese depend on agriculture-based livelihoods which cannot be maintained once they are displaced, which means that these communities become extremely vulnerable.
-The levels of acute malnutrition are very high.
+The levels of acute malnutrition are very high, particularly in Jonglei State.
 ZOA has to increasingly put its focus on integrated emergency relief.
 Given the current context it is ZOA’s aim is to use a blended approach: to expand the disaster response activities in South Sudan, while at the same time continuing working on recovery projects as far as the context allows.

 Food distributions and access to markets

-ZOA works in vulnerable areas to ensure people have access to safe drinking water and hygienic sanitation facilities, and improve their hygiene practices.
+ZOA works in vulnerable areas to ensure people have access to safe drinking water and hygienic sanitation facilities, and improve their hygiene practices, which includes informing people about how to protect themselves against Covid-19.

 Mr. Majak, Chair of the Makuach Producer Association: ''We are grateful that ZOA has trained us on how to improve our sorghum production and very happy that they provided a ready market for our products.''